mrjnsnsml/private-react/README.md

 8) Same Project, with Konva JS (nice to have).
 9) Same Project, with user registration.
 10) Same Project, with kendo grid, kendo drawer.
+11) Same Project, with IIFE design pattern .
+Explore other ES5 design patterns and document its examples.